neuromodulation/perceive/README.md

 if no files in the current working directory are found, a you can choose files via the MATLAB uigetdir window.

-## subjectIDs:
+## sub:
-you can specify a subject ID for each file in case you want to follow an IRB approved naming scheme for file export e.g. run perceive('Report_Json_Session_Report_20200115T123657.json','Charite_sub-001') if unspecified or left empy, the subjectID will be created from ImplantDate, first letter of disease type and target (e.g. sub-2020110DGpi)
+SubjectID: you can specify a subject ID for each file in case you want to follow an IRB approved naming scheme for file export

+e.g. run perceive('Report_Json_Session_Report_20200115T123657.json',80) -> creates sub-080
+e.g. run perceive('Report_Json_Session_Report_20200115T123657.json','080') -> also creates sub-080
+e.g. run perceive('Report_Json_Session_Report_20200115T123657.json','Charite001') -> creates sub-Charite001

+if unspecified or left empy, the subjectID will be created from ImplantDate, first letter of disease type and target (e.g. sub-2020110DGpi)

+## extended
+'Yes' or ''
+If 'Yes': saves all created files in between and in different formats
+default: ''

-## OUTPUT
+# OUTPUT

 The script generates BIDS bids.neuroimaging.io/ inspired subject and session folders with the ieeg format specifier.